dgittins/ProteinStructure/RoseTTAFoldAll-Atom/RoseTTAFoldAll-Atom.md

 echo "Job finished with exit code $? at: `date`"
 ```

+f.
+Copy output (hydA.pdb) to local computer and view in chimeraX

 ### Use RoseTTAFold All-Atom for predicting a protein polymer

 a.
 Create a test fasta file, or use the one in this repository